 Cons of Booster Seats?

-- No sustainable wooden versions available
+- No sustainable wooden versions are available

 - Not all models have the option of an attachable feeding tray